 After the Jerusalem Friedensmal had already been built, I learned of a new initiative from the cities of Worms, Speyer, and Mainz, which had applied to UNESCO for recognition of their Jewish past as a World Heritage Site.
 This Jewish heritage had not been known to me before.
 From the Friedensmal on the hill you look down onto this area, which is even called "Jerusalem on the Rhine"; what a coincidence!
 All of a sudden, the name I found from the inner meaning of the monument was given an external meaning through life itself.

 In Jewish sources, the three cities of Speyer, Worms, and Mainz were named for the initial letters of their Latin names SchUM-Cities.
-Because of their vital importance for the Jewish congregations in Central Europe, they are considered the birthplace of the Ashkenazi Jewish culture in the High Middle Ages.
-The SchUM culture was devastated by the persecution of the Jews and the destruction of their congregations during the Crusades.
-In modern Jewish historiography, this is generally referred to as the first anti-Semitic event that resulted in unforgettable consequences with the Shoah at its climax (reference).
+By persecuting the Jews and destroying their communities as part of the Crusades, the SchUM culture perished.
+In modern Jewish historiography, this was also referred to as the first anti-Semitic event that resulted in unforgettable consequences with the Shoah at its climax (reference).

 At the center of the image, between both hills, the cathedral in Worms can often be seen with the naked eye.